adorsys/didcomm-mediator-rs/docs/arc42.md

 ## 1. Introduction
 ### 1.1 Document Goals
-This document outlines the architecture of the `didcomm-mediator-rs`, a Rust-based implementation of a DIDComm v2 mediator.
-Its purpose is to ensure secure, efficient, and reliable routing of DIDComm messages while providing clarity to stakeholders, architects, and developers.
+This document outlines the architecture of didcomm-mediator-rs, a Rust-based implementation of a DIDComm v2 mediator.
+The primary purpose of this mediator is to enable secure, efficient, and reliable routing of DIDComm messages, acting as a critical component in decentralized identity communication.
+This document serves as a comprehensive guide for stakeholders, architects, and developers, providing the necessary clarity for implementation, integration, and ongoing support of the system.

 ### 1.2 Stakeholders
 - **Product Owners**: Define feature requirements.